DSXiangLi/DecryptPrompt/README.md

    - Goat: Fine-tuned LLaMA Outperforms GPT-4 on Arithmetic Tasks
    - PROMPT2MODEL: Generating Deployable Models from Natural Language Instructions
    - OpinionGPT: Modelling Explicit Biases in Instruction-Tuned LLMs
+   - Principle-Driven Self-Alignment of Language Models from Scratch with Minimal Human Supervision
+   - Improving Language Model Negotiation with Self-Play and In-Context Learning from AI Feedback
 - 微调经验/实验报告
     - BELLE: Exploring the Impact of Instruction Data Scaling on Large Language Models: An Empirical Study on Real-World Use Cases
     - Baize: Baize: An Open-Source Chat Model with Parameter-Efficient Tuning on Self-Chat Data